alairock/Composer-AtomEditor/README.md

-#Looking for maintainer
-I don't have time for this project anymore.
-This has the fancy 'composer' namespace on atom.io so I would relinquish that to you, so long as you promise to take care of it :) Message me if you are interested.

 # Composer for Atom Editor

 This is the Composer runner for the Atom Editor.
 Run composer commands in real time inside the atom editor!